cams-ilvo/centernet-ilvo/README.md

 Precision Agriculture.
 Springer.
  ```

-The regression output was removed from the CenterNet architecture only to output a heatmap prediction (Vierbergen et al. 2023, Duan et al. 2019).
+The regression output was removed from the CenterNet architecture only to output a heatmap prediction (Vierbergen et al., 2023; Duan et al., 2019).
 This architecture is shown in the image below.

 ![CenterNet architecture](./centernet_architecture.svg "CenterNet architecture")